-Adams still nursed a grudge against Washington seven years after his death.
-In 1807, Adams wrote a letter to his best friend Dr. Benjamin Rush that included a snarky description of Washington's talents, including his Virigin1a birth.
+Adams still nursed a grudge against Washington seven years after he died.
+In 1807, Adams wrote a letter to his best friend, Dr. Benjamin Rush, that included a snarky description of Washington’s talents, including his Virigin1a birth.
 Wrote Adams:

 Washington was a Virginian.
 This is equivalent to five Talents.
 Virginian Geese are all Swans.
 Not a Bearne in Scotland is more national, not a Lad upon the High Lands is more clannish, than every Virginian I have ever known.
 They trumpet one another with the most pompous and mendacious Panegyricks.
 The Phyladelphians and New Yorkers who are local and partial enough to themselves are meek and modest in Comparison with Virginian Old Dominionisms Washington of course was extolled without bounds.

 George Washington sorely disappointed Benjamin Franklin Bache, Benjamin Franklin’s grandson.
 During the French Revolution, Bache believed the French revolutionaries fought for the same ideals the American revolutionaries did.

 Then in 1795, Washington supported the Jay Treaty with Britain.
 The treaty normalized relations with the British at the expense of the French revolutionaries.

 Bache owned a newspaper, the Philadelphia General Advertiser and Aurora, which began trashing Washington over the Jay Treaty.
 He relentlessly attacked George Washington as a corrupt monarchist.